fes-hd/fesmac-manual/docs/mac/fessupp/template-format.md

         SDS creates the detail-views in the area enclosed by this `RECT`.

-        !> If there are too many detail-views on one sheet, they might be created outside the area.
+        > [!WARNING] If there are too many detail-views on one sheet, they might be created outside the area.

     - :city_sunset: **VIEW** `./S1/VP`